ko120/FPGA-Computer/README.md

 Johnson Counter: Using D flip-flop, and multiple flip-flops to implement Johnson Counter.

-Counters: Implementation of a binary counter to display bouncing ball.
+Display Bouncing Ball: Implementation of a binary counter to display bouncing ball.

 Digital Combination Lock: Utilizing a state machine to generate a digital combination lock.
 When the incorrect password has been entered, it displays customized messages.